the-crypt-keeper/can-ai-code/README.md

 **10/26** Evaluate Qwen2.5 (3B, 7B, 14B FP16 | 14B, 32B, 72B AWQ) and Qwen-Coder2.5

 **10/26** Update evaluations of all available OpenAI, Mistral and Anthropic models.

-**10/25** Evaluate ibm-granite/granite-3.0 family (8B Dense, 2B Dense, 1B MoE, 3B MoE).
-Had to take a brief hiatus due to switching jobs but now working to catch up on the backlog so open Issues if there's any interesting code models or new families in the last ~6 weeks I missed!
-Qwen2.5 and Llama3.2 will be up this weekend.

-**9/12** Fixed a serialization bug in the evaluator which negatively affected four results: deepseek-ai-DeepSeek-Coder-V2-Lite-Instruct-fp16, ibm-granite-granite-8b-code-instruct-nf4, ajibawa-2023-Code-Llama-3-8B, ollama-phi3:3.8b-mini-instruct-4k-fp16

-**9/11** Evaluate Yi-Coder-1.5B-Chat and Yi-Coder-9B-Chat (FP16), the 9B in particular is very strong.

 ## Test Suites